 As a school we regularly have pupils representing the county for both girls and boys hockey and currently we have a Year 12 student who is in the U17 England Performance Centre.

 Netball at New Hall is a thriving sport where students have the opportunity to train and play competitively in both the Michaelmas and Lent terms.
 During the Lent term, there are Saturday and mid-week fixtures for all age groups, from U12 to 1st VII Senior teams.
-Netball is led in the school by Miss Michelle Drayne, a current Northern Ireland international who competed in the Glasgow Commonwealth Games.
+Netball is led in the school by Miss Michelle Drayne, a current Northern Ireland international who competed in the Glasgow and Gold Coast Commonwealth Games as well as the Netball World Cup in 2019.

 The flood-lit netball courts at New Hall are extensive and of the best quality.
 There are eight available for lessons and tournaments, set within a walled area and with access to changing rooms and toilets.
 They are frequently hired by the Chelmsford and District clubs in the evenings and at weekends; our historical grounds make them a pleasure to play on.